disyraf/EP1000/docs/3dprint.md

 ## 3D Printing Exercise: Knight Chess Piece

 I am going to design a knight chess piece model and 3D print it.
-Here is the model that I designed:
+Here is the [Knight Chess Piece](f3d/knight-piece.f3d) that I designed:

 ![](images/a9/p1.jpg)